antoinecarme/pyaf/README.md

         * **Bottom-Up**, **Top-Down** (using proportions), **Middle-Out** and **Optimal Combinations** are implemented.
    6. The modeling process is **customizable** and has a huge set of **options**.
-The default values of these options should however be OK.
+The default values of these options should however be OK to produce a reasonable quality model in a limited amount of time (a few minutes).
    7. A **benchmarking process** is in place (using M1, M2, M3 competitions, NN3,
       NN5 forecasting competitions).
          * This process will be used to control the quality of modeling changes introduced in the future versions of PyAF.
 A  [related  github issue](https://github.com/antoinecarme/pyaf/issues/45) is created.